Essential Requirements for Admission, Academic Advancement and Graduation

 Candidates for the M.D. degree must have somatic sensation and the functional use of the senses of vision and hearing.
 The student’s diagnostic skills will also be lessened without the functional use of the senses of equilibrium, smell and taste.
 Additionally, a student must have sufficient exteroceptive sense (touch, pain and temperature), sufficient proprioceptive sense (position, pressure, movement, stereognosis and vibratory) and sufficient motor function to permit them to carry out the activities described above.
 The student must be able to consistently, quickly, and accurately integrate all information received by whatever senses are employed; and the student must have the intellectual ability to learn, integrate, analyze and synthesize data.

-Clinical training may require the ability to transport oneself to a variety of off-site settings in a timely manner.
+Clinical training and service learning activities during all four years of medical school may require the ability to transport oneself to a variety of off-site settings in a timely manner.
 Rounds and patient care may require prolonged and/or rapid ambulation or movement.
 Reasonable accommodations will be determined on an individual basis and at the discretion of the Committee on Admissions or the Advancement Committee, with faculty consultation.

 These abilities include measurement, calculation, reasoning, analysis and synthesis.
 Problem solving, the critical skill demanded of physicians, requires all of these intellectual abilities and often must be performed quickly, especially in emergency situations.
 A student must be able to identify significant findings from history, physical examination and laboratory data, provide a reasoned explanation for likely diagnoses, prescribe appropriate medications and therapy and retain and recall information in an efficient and timely manner.
 The ability to incorporate new information from peers, teachers, and the medical literature in formulating diagnoses and plans is essential.
 Good judgment in patient assessment and in diagnostic and therapeutic planning is essential; a student must be able to identify and communicate their knowledge to others when appropriate.